learning2hash/learning2hash.github.io/index.md

 }
 </pre>

+Please also see the excellent [tutorial slides](https://cs.nju.edu.cn/lwj/slides/L2H.pdf) of [Dr. Wu-Jun Li](https://cs.nju.edu.cn/lwj/) for a nice introduction to the field.

 ### Contributing

 Learning-to-hash is a vibrant research field and is rapidly evolving, particularly with the recent surge in interest in deep neural network-based models.
 The purpose of this website is to augment the static literature review with a dynamic website that can be updated by any interested researcher with newly published work in the field, including links to relevant code and datasets.
 To add a new paper to the website simply create a markdown file and open a pull request in GitHub by following [these instructions for contributing](contributing.html).